-Saint Anne’s, the Anglican Parish Church of Fredericton, was built in an astonishing nine months between 1846 and 1847 to fulfill the need of a proper place of worship while the nearby Christ Church Cathedral was being built.
+Constructed in an impressive span of nine months between 1846 and 1847, Saint Anne’s Parish Church in Fredericton was established to provide a dedicated place of worship while the nearby Christ Church Cathedral was under construction.

-This National Historic Site is considered to be the finest and most significant Gothic Revival church of its size and kind in North America, and survives virtually unchanged in the last 150 years.
-It was designed by Frank Wills (1822-1857), the young English architect of Christ Church Cathedral, and was intended by Bishop Medley that it would become a model for all other parish churches in New Brunswick.
+Recognized as a National Historic Site, Saint Anne’s Parish Church is hailed as the most exceptional and significant Gothic Revival church of its stature in North America.
+Its design has remained virtually unchanged over the past 150 years.
+The church was envisioned by Frank Wills (1822-1857), the British architect also responsible for designing the Christ Church Cathedral.
+Bishop Medley intended for Saint Anne’s to serve as a blueprint for all future parish churches in New Brunswick.

-Of special note throughout the site are: the corner stone wall and lych-gate, intended to shelter the funeral coffin pending the arrival of the officiating priest; the ornate ironwork hinges on the side entrance; the interior roof, chancel screen, pulpit, altar and pews crafted of local butternut; and the multicoloured Minton encaustic tiles decorating the floor and chancel.
+The site is notable for several unique elements: the cornerstone wall and lych-gate designed to shelter a funeral coffin until the priest’s arrival; intricate ironwork hinges on the side entrance; an interior roof, chancel screen, pulpit, altar and pews crafted from local butternut; and the multicolored Minton encaustic tiles that adorn the floor and chancel.

-Upon completion of the modern Parish Church in 1960, the original Church became a Chapel of Ease.
+With the completion of a modern Parish Church in 1960, the original Saint Anne’s Parish Church transitioned to serve as a Chapel of Ease.

 Click on a thumbnail to see more photos.

 This post has already been read 3722 times!